 The Norwegian authorities have been collecting seismic data in areas of the continental shelf that are not open for oil and gas activities since 1969.
 This is a task the Norwegian Petroleum Directorate performs on behalf of the Norwegian state.

 All seismic surveys in connection with petroleum activities on the Norwegian continental shelf must be authorised by a production or exploration licence.

 Production licences are awarded by the Ministry of Petroleum and Energy through the regular licensing rounds.
 A production licence applies to a specific area and grants exclusive rights to undertake oil and gas activities in the area.

+Acquired seismic data are reported to the Norwegian Petroleum Directorate under section 20 of the Resource Management Regulations.
 The data are managed in accordance with section 85 of the Petroleum Regulations on administrative procedures and the duty of secrecy/release of data.

 To inform other users of the sea, all seismic surveys must be reported to the Norwegian Petroleum Directorate no later than five weeks prior to commencement.
 Notification is submitted electronically via the Norwegian Petroleum Directorate’s website.
 When the notification has been registered, copies are automatically sent to the Directorate of Fisheries, the Institute of Marine Research and the Norwegian Joint Headquarters.

 According to current practice, these agencies provide expert advice on for example spawning, fishing and military activities in the specific area.
 This information is then transmitted to the licensee by the Norwegian Petroleum Directorate.